 US Embassy after Tet Offensive attack in 1968.
-(Photo: Wikipedia)
+(Public Domain) |

 Now there’s no war, and this is no longer a national capital.
 But since the country returned to capitalism in the 1980’s, the city has become the business capital of Vietnam.
 Nowadays Ho Chi Minh City is all about earning money, and expats making things happen here are all businessmen.
 More numerous, but less influential, are foreign English teachers.
 All the ambassadors have gone to Hanoi, though some lower diplomats remain.

-With all this in mind, I'm heading for the most famous former embassy in American history.
+With this in mind, I'm heading for the most famous former embassy in American history.
 I approach the grounds of the former US embassy in Saigon.

 Here was the very symbol of American influence in South Vietnam.
 After more than two decades of American support, billions of dollars in aid, and the loss of countless lives, this is where the US government ended its commitment to South Vietnam.
 In April of 1975 this virtual fortress was a place of total panic and chaos.
 TV cameras captured the scene of American helicopters taking off from the embassy grounds as they evacuated embassy staff, Marine guards, and many Vietnamese refugees.
 They then flew for the coast, landing on the 7th Fleet’s aircraft carriers in the South China Sea.
 South Vietnam was abandoned to the advancing communists, who captured the city that same morning.